eKugar/digitalreasoning/README.md

 and whitespace.
 Every word must fall into a sentence.
 Create data structures that efficiently express the data you have processed.
 When your program runs it should output an XML representation of your Java object model.

-###Assumtions:

--Assuming input files are relatively small.

--We will not run into memory issues.

--Using Java 8 and JUnit for testing

 ###Project